yoctoproject/poky/documentation/ref-manual/variables.rst

    :term:`FIT_SIGN_NUMBITS`
       Size of private key in number of bits used in fitImage.
 The default value is "2048".

+   :term:`FIT_SIGN_INDIVIDUAL`
+      If set to "1", then the :ref:`kernel-fitimage <ref-classes-kernel-fitimage>` class will sign the kernel, dtb and ramdisk images individually in addition to signing the fitImage itself.
+This could be useful if you are intending to verify signatures in another context than booting via U-Boot.

    :term:`FONT_EXTRA_RDEPENDS`
       When inheriting the :ref:`fontcache <ref-classes-fontcache>` class,